arsenal9971/BMS_stud_reps/20170222_Wed_Minutes_Admissions_Board_mtg.md

 - Please refer to the official minutes from the BMS office for precision and details.

-Refer the email with the subject `Agenda of the next Board meeting on 22 February' sent on 15 Feb, 2017; and the one with the subject `Minutes of the last Board meeting on 22 February' sent on 7 March, 2017.
+Refer the email with the subject 'Agenda of the next Board meeting on 22 February' sent on 15 Feb, 2017; and the one with the subject 'Minutes of the last Board meeting on 22 February' sent on 7 March, 2017.

 - Here are only things more relevant to the student reps.
 - Please feel free to correct typos.